JuliaDataScience/JuliaDataScience/contents/julia_basics.md

 > You can also add `[compat]` bounds in the `Project.toml` to specify which package versions your project environment is compatible with.
 > This is an advanced-user functionality which we will not cover.
 > Take a look at the [`Pkg.jl` standard library module documentation on compatibility](https://pkgdocs.julialang.org/v1/compatibility/).
-> For beginners, we recommend sharing _both_ `Project.toml` and `Manifest.toml` for a fully reproducible environment.
+> For people new to Julia, we recommend sharing _both_ `Project.toml` and `Manifest.toml` for a fully reproducible environment.